| Species diversity patterns of free-living marine nematodes in the

 nematodes, yet the vast majority of species encountered are poorly

+understood biologically.
 Today, we can only speculate how many species of nematodes exist.
 For

 example, there are estimates that they constitute up to 80% (Bongers,